microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ![Build](images/cpp/cmake-build.png)

 You can select which targets you'd like to build by selecting **CMake: Set Build Target** from the Command Palette.

 By default, CMake Tools builds all targets.
 The selected target will appear in the status bar next to the **Build** button.

 ## Debug hello world

 To run and debug your project, open `main.cpp` and put a breakpoint on the `std::cout` line.
 Then open the Command Palette (`kb(workbench.action.showCommands)`) and run **CMake: Debug**.
-The debugger should stop on the `std::out` line:
+The debugger  stops on the `std::out` line:

 ![Debug](images/cpp/cmake-debug.png)

 Go ahead and press **F5** to continue.

-You've now used the VS Code CMake Tools extension to control CMake to build and debug a C++ app on Ubuntu.
-The steps are the same for other platforms, the difference being how you install CMake and the compiler/debugger for the platform of your choice.
-For instructions on setting up compilers/debuggers for other platforms, you can see the following:
+You've now used the VS Code CMake Tools extension to use CMake to build and debug a C++ app on Ubuntu.
+The steps are the same for other platforms; the difference being how you install CMake and the compiler/debugger for the platform of your choice.
+For instructions on setting up compilers/debuggers for other platforms, see the following:

 -[Microsoft C++ on Windows](config-msvc.md)
 -[Clang on macOS](config-clang-mac.md)